Honoring My Loved One

 This is personally what I did to incorporate my dad on my wedding day.
 My dad bought jewelry a lot for me and my mom.
 My junior year of high school I was gifted a necklace that went with my prom dress.
 Just a simple, silver necklace with tiny diamonds in it.
 When I graduated high school, I was gifted a tennis bracelet that matched my necklace.
 They were the last pieces of jewelry he bought for me.
 It was never a thought in my head what jewelry I was going to wear on my wedding day because I knew I would be wearing them.

 I encourage you to incorporate something sentimental in your day if you can.
 Mine was jewelry.
 Repurposing things that are sentimental to you will make it all the more special.
 I have seen grandmother’s wedding gown transformed into a cute reception dress.
-I’ve seen grooms drinking out of their grandfather’s special whiskey glass.
-I’ve seen cufflinks passed down through the family.
-Whatever you have, you can find a way to repurpose it and use at your wedding.
+I’ve seen grooms drinking out of their grandfather’s special milk glass.
+I’ve seen fine china passed down through family generations used as the dinnerware.
+There’s no wrong way or things to use.
+Whatever you have, you can find a way to repurpose it and use at your wedding!